FIX-FINALS-SCHOOLCANTEEN/Finals_SCHOOLCANTEEN/README.md

 * Ensure the `assets/` folder contains your CSS, JS, and image files.
 * Verify that the `PHPMailer/` directory is present to enable email services.
-* Create an `uploads/` folder (if not present) to store product images and set write permissions.

 ### **3. SMS/Mail Setup**